300M-user meme site Imgur raises $20M from Coil to pay creators – TechCrunch

 Today Imgur announces that it’s raised a $20 million venture equity round from Coil, a micropayment tool for creators that Imgur has agreed to build into its service.
 Imgur will eventually launch a premium membership with exclusive features and content reserved for Coil subscribers.

-Users pay Coil a fixed monthly fee, install its browser extension, the Ripple XRP cryptocurrency is used to route assets around, and then Coil pays creators per second that the subscriber spends consuming their content at a rate of 36 cents per hour.
+Users pay Coil a fixed monthly fee, install its browser extension, the Interledger protocol is used to route assets around, and then Coil pays creators dollars or XRP tokens per second that the subscriber spends consuming their content at a rate of 36 cents per hour.
 Imgur and Coil will earn a cut too, diversifying the meme network’s revenue beyond ads.

 “Imgur began in 2009 as a gift to the internet.
 Over the last 10 years we’ve built one of the largest, most positive online communities, based on our core value to ‘give more than we take’” says Alan Schaaf, founder and CEO of Imgur.
 The startup bootstrapped for its first five years before raising a $40 million Series A from Andreessen Horowitz and Reddit.
 It’s grown into the premier place to browse ‘meme dumps’ of 50+ funny images and GIFs, as well as art, science, and inspirational tales.
 With the same unpersonalized homepage for everyone, it’s fostered a positive community unified by esoteric inside jokes.